neko-pm/simple-fastdownload/README.md

 # simple-fastdownload

 Provides fastdownload support for srcds without the need for webhosting.
+By default, it will automatically change the value of `sv_downloadurl` and serve files that are either in the downloadables stringtable or the mapcycle.

+From here you can either leave it as is or begin to add bzip2 compressed versions of the files.
+These can either be in the same location as their non-compressed versions, or separately within the folder specified by `sv_downloadurl_bz2folder`.

 ### Requirements
 [Conplex & Webcon](https://forums.alliedmods.net/showthread.php?t=270962)